mmick66/CalendarView/README.md

 ### Styling

 The look of this calendar component is based on a small set of static variables defined in the `CalendarView+Style.swift` file and in the `CalanderView.Style` structure.
 Set values for these variables anywhere in your code, before the CalendarView gets rendered on screen, for example on the viewDidLoad() of the controller that owns it.
-One of the styles seen above is defined like so
+One of the styles seen above is defined like so:

 ```Swift
 override func viewDidLoad() {